-Consortium Agreements
+Transfer Credit Approval and Consortium Agreements

-A consortium agreement must be completed by every student for each course taken at an outside accredited institution in order to fulfill a program requirement of the Academy.
+A consortium agreement must be obtained for every student for each course taken at an outside accredited institution in order to fulfill a program requirement of the Academy.
 This applies to students who are receiving financial aid as well as those who are not.
 The Registrar secures consortium agreements from outside accredited institutions.
-In order to do this, students must first fill out and submit to the Registrar a Transfer of Credit form.
-All students must fill out a Transfer of Credit form before registering or paying for a course.
+In order to do this, students must first fill out and submit to the Registrar a Transfer Credit Approval form before registering or paying for a course.
 Detailed instructions on this procedure are found in the Student Handbook.